Geographical accessibility

 The schools and the municipalities decide the number of school days.

 School starts in the middle of August and terminates at the end of June.
 During the school year, there is a week-long holiday in October and one in February.
 Furthermore, school is closed during Christmas, New Year, Easter and a number of public/religious holidays.
-For more information on the organisation of the school year and holidays, please visit: The Organisation of School Time in Europe 2022/23.
+For more information on the organisation of the school year and holidays, please visit: School calendars in Europe.

 Organisation of the school day and week